aaronsaray/madmimi-api-php/README.md

 One such example is the transactional mailer status.
 While this documentation is located under the mailer section, and the end point contains the /mailer path, it has been moved to the stats section.
 This particular call is not for sending a mail, but instead, receiving the status of the particular email.
 It seems to fit better with the statistics section.

+Another example is the promotion search API.
+The search functionality was split up - the search by exact ID is in the single retrieval option - whereas the rest of the search criteria is in the search option.
+This mirrors the webforms paradigm.

 ## About